Thread (network protocol): Thread Group and standardization (2014–2018)

-In July 2014, the Thread Group alliance was formed as an industry group to develop, maintain and drive adoption of Thread as an industry networking standard for IoT applications.
-Thread Group provides certification for components and products to ensure adherence to the spec.
-Initial members were ARM Holdings, Big Ass Solutions, NXP Semiconductors/Freescale, Google-subsidiary Nest Labs, OSRAM, Samsung, Silicon Labs, Somfy, Tyco International, Qualcomm, and the Yale lock company.
-In August 2018, Apple joined the group, and released its first Thread product, the HomePod Mini, in late 2020.
+In July 2014, the Thread Group alliance was formed to develop, maintain and drive adoption of Thread as an industry networking standard for IoT applications, and it opened membership in October 2014.
+Initial members were ARM Holdings, Big Ass Solutions, NXP Semiconductors/Freescale, Nest Labs, OSRAM, Samsung, Silicon Labs, Somfy, Tyco International, Qualcomm, and the Yale lock company.
+In its early years the Thread Group was led by Nest employees; Chris Boross served as its first president, and Nest principal engineer Grant Erickson succeeded him in 2016.